 Summary of Heart of Darkness by Joseph Conrad

-There are three parts of the novel Heart of Darkness: Part 1, Part 2, and Part 3.
-This is a concise synopsis of all the three parts of Heart of Darkness’
+There are three chapters in the novel Heart of Darkness: Part 1, Part 2, and Part 3.
+This is a concise synopsis of all the Heart of Darkness’ chapters.

 Summary of Part 1: Horrors of Sea and Marlow’s Journey: